History of Tina Turner in Timeline

 1968: Signing with Blue Thumb Records

-In 1968, Ike and Tina Turner signed with Blue Thumb Records.
+In 1968, Ike & Tina Turner signed with Blue Thumb Records.

 1968: Suicide Attempt

-In 1968, Tina Turner attempted suicide by overdosing on Valium pills due to her abusive relationship with Ike Turner.
+In 1968, Tina Turner attempted suicide by overdosing on Valium pills due to the violence and promiscuity throughout her marriage with Ike.

-In 1969, Ike and Tina Turner released the album "Outta Season", which included their charted cover of Otis Redding's "I've Been Loving You Too Long".
-Later that year, they released "The Hunter" album, with the title track earning Tina a Grammy nomination.
+In 1969, Ike & Tina Turner released the album "Outta Season" which produced their charted cover of Otis Redding's "I've Been Loving You Too Long".
+They also released "The Hunter" album, where the title track earned Tina Turner a Grammy nomination.

-1969: Opening for The Rolling Stones US Tour
+1969: Opening for the Rolling Stones on US Tour

-In the fall of 1969, Ike & Tina Turner's profile in their home country was raised after opening for the Rolling Stones on their US tour.
+In the fall of 1969, Ike & Tina Turner's profile was raised after opening for the Rolling Stones on their US tour, and gained more exposure through performances on TV shows.

-July 1971: Release of What You Hear Is What You Get Album
+July 1971: Release of Live Album What You Hear Is What You Get

 October 1972: Performance at Star-Spangled Women Fundraiser

-In October 1972, Tina Turner and the Ikettes performed at Star-Spangled Women, a political fundraiser for George McGovern's 1972 presidential campaign, at Madison Square Garden in New York City.
+In October 1972, Tina Turner and the Ikettes performed at Star-Spangled Women, a political fundraiser for the 1972 presidential campaign of George McGovern, at Madison Square Garden in New York City.

 1973: Release of "Nutbush City Limits"

-In 1973, Ike & Tina Turner released "Nutbush City Limits", written by Tina Turner.
-The song achieved significant success, reaching No. 1 in Austria, No. 4 in the UK, and the top 5 in several other countries, earning them the Golden European Record Award for selling over one million copies in Europe.
+In 1973, Ike & Tina Turner's single "Nutbush City Limits", written by Tina Turner, became a hit, reaching No. 1 in Austria, No. 4 in the UK, and the top 5 in several other countries.
+It was certified silver by the BPI for selling a quarter of a million copies in the UK.
+Ike & Tina Turner also received the Golden European Record Award for selling over one million records of "Nutbush City Limits" in Europe.

 Loading Video...